 28. Etsy Selling.

 Have a talent for crafting or creating other handmade goods?
 From bracelets to phone cases, rings, furniture, and more, Etsy is one of the world's largest independent marketplaces that’s perfect for anyone who is creative and willing to sell their handmade creations.
+As long as you have the space, this can make for one of the best home business ideas that can be started with a very limited investment.
 Consider these 5 steps to starting an Etsy store, from Handmadeology.

 29. Ebay Sales.